 The Benefits of Neck-Through Guitars

-If you are thinking about purchasing a guitar with a neck-through-body construction, there are definitely some reasons why it might be a really good decision.
+If you are considering purchasing a guitar with a neck-through-body construction, there are some reasons why it might be a really good decision.
 In this section, we will go over the pros of neck-through guitars and why it can be worth owning one.

-Everyone wants to be able to reach every note they have available to them seamlessly, and having a neck-through guitar can definitely help facilitate this by giving you better access to those upper frets.
+Everyone wants to reach every note they have available to them seamlessly, and having a neck-through guitar can help facilitate this by giving you better access to those upper frets.

-This mainly has to do with neck-through-body construction having a smaller heel joint than bolt-on guitars.
+This mainly concerns neck-through-body construction having a smaller heel joint than bolt-on guitars.

-While many superstrat guitars, like the Jackson Soloist, have a neck-through design, there are many other guitars with a bolt-on neck that are made with an ergonomic joint that can give you easy access to the highest frets.
+While many superstrat guitars, like the Jackson Soloist, have a neck-through design, many other guitars with a bolt-on neck are made with an ergonomic joint that can give you easy access to the highest frets.

-For example, I believe the majority of Ibanez guitars (which are also superstrats) are bolt-on, and they are some of the most comfortable guitars I’ve played.
+For example, I believe most Ibanez guitars (also superstrats) are bolt-on, and they are some of the most comfortable guitars I’ve played.
 They do have some great neck-through models too, nonetheless.

 In general, though, when comparing neck-through vs. bolt-on, the neck-through will almost always come up on top in terms of playability, with some exceptions!